mei-friend/mei-friend.github.io/_docs/basic/midiplayback.md

 ## Score-following during playback

 By default, the page displayed in the notation panel will flip itself in time to the music while the MIDI player is playing back, and currently-sounding score elements will be highlighted in the notation -- see Fig.&thinsp;1, specifically the note (left-hand) and chord (right-hand) highlighted at this moment of playback.
-These behaviours can be configured (i.e., disabled or re-enabled) in the ['mei-friend' tab of the settings panel]({{ site.baseurl }}/docs/basic/settings), respectively via the 'Page-follow MIDI playback' and 'Highlight currently-sounding elements' checkboxes.
+These behaviours can be configured (i.e., disabled or re-enabled) in the ['mei-friend' tab of the settings panel]({{ site.baseurl }}/docs/basic/settings), respectively via the 'Page-follow MIDI playback' and 'Highlight currently-sounding notes' checkboxes.

 When 'Page-follow MIDI playback' is enabled, this behaviour also makes it possible to 'flip through' the encoding by seeking along the MIDI player's progress bar.